Introduction to Total Productive Maintenance (TPM)

 To keep the process effective, conduct monthly audits to verify the accuracy of maintenance records and ensure any new issues or observations are being properly logged and reviewed.

-How to Achieve TPM with a CMMS
+How to Achieve TPM With a CMMS

 Achieving perfect TPM is a lofty goal that may never be entirely reached.
 However, adhering to the 5S principles and implementing the eight pillars of total productive maintenance puts organizations on the path to getting much closer to TPM.